mtb24/RangerDanger-Client/README.md

-# RangerDanger
+# RangerDanger :cop:

 A mobile app using Cordova, AngularJS, Socket.io, and the [Ionic Framework](http://http://ionicframework.com/) on the client, and Node, Sails.js, and MongoDB on Heroku for the backend.

 This app is for:
-    - geotagging a location
+* geotagging a location
-    - viewing other tagged locations on a map
+* viewing other tagged locations on a map
-    - receiving alerts when in proximity to a tagged location
+* receiving alerts when in proximity to a tagged location

 ## Other Notes